Tasmania's flora, fauna and geology: Australia

 You will walk the Russell Falls Track, the Tall Trees Walk and explore Lake Dobson.

-DAY 4: QUEENSTOWN AND THE DEVILS@CRADLE
+DAY 4: QUEENSTOWN AND THE DEVILS @ CRADLE CONSERVATION SANCTUARY

 This morning you will leave Curringa and travel up the western side of the mountains to Queenstown.
 Located on the rugged west coast of Tasmania, Queenstown is renowned for its unique and dramatic geological features.
 The town sits within the West Coast Range, an area characterised by its distinctive bare and barren hills, a result of past mining activities that stripped the vegetation and left the landscape with a surreal, moon-like appearance.
-The colorful stained hillsides and rock formations in the region tell a tale of the area's mining history and the environmental impact it has had on the land.
+The colourful stained hillsides and rock formations in the region tell a tale of the area's mining history and the environmental impact it has had on the land.

 DAY 5: EXPLORING CRADLE MOUNTAIN